shilpa10p/TensionSensorFRET/README.md

 # TensionSensorFRETCalculator
-Program used to help to...
+Program used to calculate FRET